Fourier Compressor: Frequency-Domain Visual Token Compression for Vision-Language Models: Method

 For the two-dimensional DCT (2d-DCT) applied to a matrix $\boldsymbol{X} \in \mathbb{R}^{N\times N}$, the transformation is equivalent to performing a one-dimensional DCT along each row, followed by another one-dimensional DCT along each column.
 Consequently, applying 2d-DCT to an $N\times N$ matrix results in a total time complexity of $\mathcal{O}(N^2\log N)$.

-Therefore, the FFC module in Fourier-VLM, which first applies a 2d-DCT on the grid image features of size $N\times N\times h_{v}$ and then an 2d-iDCT on the compressed image features of size $C\times C\times h_{v}$, has an overall time complexity of:
+Therefore, the Fourier Compressor, which first applies a 2d-DCT on the grid image features of size $N\times N\times h_{v}$ and then an 2d-iDCT on the compressed image features of size $C\times C\times h_{v}$, has an overall time complexity of:

-\cref{tab:complexity} lists the time complexity of standard modules for processing $(B, N^2, h_v)$ inputs.
-Under the typical condition $h_v \gg M > N$, our FFC module achieves the lowest theoretical time complexity, offering significantly higher computational efficiency than attention-based (e.g., ATP-LLaVA) and query-based (e.g., MQT-LLaVA) compression approaches.
+Table~\ref{tab:complexity} summarizes the time complexity of representative modules operating on inputs of shape $(B, N^2, h_v)$.
+Under a typical regime where $h_v = \mathcal{O}(10^3)$, $N^2 = \mathcal{O}(10^2)$, and $C^2 = \mathcal{O}(10)$, our Fourier Compressor attains the lowest theoretical complexity, substantially outperforming attention-based (\eg, ATP-LLaVA~\citep{ATP-LLaVA}) and query-based (\eg, MQT-LLaVA~\citep{MQT-LLaVA}) compression methods in computational efficiency.
+Empirical evaluations further validate this efficiency advantage, as detailed in Section~\ref{subsec:efficiency}.